 Some trial court have their own case search systems.
 You can look up most of these case searches through The Guide to Washington Court Records or Legal Dockets Online, or check the website for the relevant county court.

-Briefs filed with the Supreme Court and Court of Appeals post briefs, and oral arguments are available through TVW back to 1996.
+Briefs filed with the Supreme Court and Court of Appeals are available from the Washington Courts website.
 You may be able to retrieve case file documents for trial courts through one of the county-specific online systems.
 Otherwise, you get case file documents from the relevant court clerk's office.

 Document Retrieval: The Attorneys' Information Bureau (877-885-0815) does document retrieval from all Washington courts and law libraries.
 I believe they are the only source for documents from cases pending in the Washington Court of Appeals.
 (However, for closed Court of Appeals cases with published opinions, you can get copies of briefs from the Washington State library.)